dev-guy/CommandStudio/README.md

 ### AI-Assisted Development

-- The following MCP server are recommended:
+- The following MCP servers are recommended:
   - [DevTools MCP](https://github.com/ChromeDevTools/chrome-devtools-mcp)
   - [Tidewave MCP](https://github.com/tidewave-ai/tidewave)
 - "boot" your AI Assistant by instructing it to "follow the instructions in [ai/boot.md](ai/boot.md)"